SeanChurchman/Virtual-Private-Networks/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Next, browse to whatismyipaddress.com.
-Open a new text file and take note of your FIRST current location and ip address. (local PC)
+Open a new text file and take note of your FIRST current location and ip address.
+(This is the local PC)
 </p>
 <br />